.jpg)

 "On Your Mark"

-Felicia Schneider had been reading a lot of novels with female archer protagonists, and her sculpture “On Your Mark” was conceptualized as a Houston version of this fantasy-genre character—like our city, she is modern, strong, sometimes dangerous, and presents an image of fine lines and geometry.
-Schneider says, “There is a reason archery so easily fits into this genre: it is precise and destructive, serves a function, and takes place in the natural world—characteristics which also happen to inspire my art.”
+A multidisciplinary artist living and working in Houston, inspiration for “On Your Mark” arrived for Felicia Schneider while reading novels with female archer protagonists.
+Her figurative sculpture was conceptualized as a Houston version of this fantasy-genre character.
+Schneider says, “Like our city, in a lush setting, she is modern, strong, sometimes dangerous, and presents an image of fine lines and geometry.
+There is a reason archery so easily fits into this genre: it is precise and destructive, serves a function, and takes place in the natural world—characteristics which also happen to inspire my art.”

 Felicia Schneider's "On Your Mark"